NuttieNet/NuttieNet/README.md

 - 👋 Hi, I’m @NuttieNet
 - 👀 I’m interested in ...
-Learning Anythimg
+Learning Anything
 - 🌱 I’m currently learning ...
-Not Sure Working On Figuring All This OUT
+Not Sure Working On Figuring All This Out
 - 💞️ I’m looking to collaborate on ...
 Everything
 - 📫 How to reach me ...
 - 😄 Pronouns: ...